Welcome to the Department of Pesticide Regulation

 6762.
 Field Work During Pesticide Application.

-(b) No employer shall direct or allow any person, other than the persons making the application, to enter or remain in a treated area of a farm or forest during the application.
+(b) No employer shall direct or allow any person, other than the persons making the application, to enter or remain in a treated area of a field during the application.

-(c) No employer shall direct or allow any person, other than the persons making the application, to enter or remain in treated nurseries or greenhouses, as specified below.
+(c) When pesticides are used for the commercial or research production of an agricultural commodity, no employer shall direct or allow any person, other than the persons making the application, to enter or remain in the application exclusion zone, as specified below.

 NOTE: Authority cited: Section 12981, Food and Agricultural Code.